 The medieval concept of the Porphyrian Tree was inspired by Porphyry's presentation of Aristotle's system of classification.
 Porphyry bracketed the issue of whether Aristotelian genera and species were merely concepts used to describe particular things or had independent reality, but his formulation of the question was, via Boethius, influential for the medieval debate about universals.

-Free online texts
+Free online and downloadable texts